 This is what you'll see:

-Imperfect Foods Delivers the Food to My Door
+Imperfect Foods Delivers to My Door

 I still remember the day our first box arrived.
 It was a Tuesday afternoon and a white van labeled "Imperfect Produce" found our house (which is a feat in and of itself).
 We have a really long driveway and we're kind of out in the country.